ftsrg-edu/ase-labs/README.md

-# ASE Labs

-Practice material for the Automated Software Engineering (VIMIAC20) course.
+This project is for the automated evaluation of the first homework.